+Retrofitting Headset/Strobe Light/Ringer

-Retrofitting Strobe Light/ Ringer Disconnect wiring at the demarcation block and power breaker to avoid shock • hazard.
-Loosen the four captive screws in the faceplate and detach the faceplate from • the base.
-See: Figure 5 -Temporary Mounting If the telephone is wall mounted, temporarily hang the faceplate to the right side • for Wiring of the base using two of the faceplate screws.
-Be careful not to lose the "O" ring retainers.
-Install the options following the instructions below. ٠ Tighten cable glands securely.
-Carefully replace the front plate and install all four screws. ٠ Reconnect telephone and ring detect relay wiring.
-Test the unit by calling to and from another unit on the exchange. • Strobe Light /Loud Ringer Remove the M20 alerter device-wiring plug from the base and install an M20 ٠ See: Figure 1 -Features cable gland.
-Connect the Strobe Light or Loud Ringer wiring to the Ring Detect Relay • terminal block.
-Enable the Ring Detect Relay by inserting the provided jumper wire across the • Ring Detect Relay Enable terminals.
+- Disconnect telephone wiring at the demarcation block and ring detect relay power at the breaker to avoid shock hazard. - Loosen the four captive screws in the faceplate and detach the faceplate from the base. - Install the options following the instructions below. - Tighten cable glands securely. - Carefully replace the faceplate and install all four screws. - Reconnect telephone and ring detect relay wiring. - Test the unit by calling to and from another unit on the exchange.

+Headset

+- Remove the M12 plug on the side of the faceplate and install the accessory cord gland. - Slide the accessory cord through the gland into the faceplate and tighten the gland. - Connect the headset wiring to the headset earpiece and microphone terminal block. - If the headset is utilized, program the phone to recognize the headset (Register Number 54).

+Strobe Light /Loud Ringer

+- Remove the alerter device-wiring plug from the base and install an approved M20 cable gland. - Insert the cable through the gland and connect the Strobe Light or Loud Ringer wiring to the Ring Detect Relay terminal block. - Enable the Ring Detect Relay by inserting the provided jumper wire across the Ring Detect Relay Enable terminals.

-Field Repairs & Adjustments Field repairs may only be carried out by qualified technicians using OEM parts.
+Field Repairs & Adjustments

+Field repairs may only be carried out by qualified technicians using OEM parts.
 Substitution of parts voids warranty and may pose a hazard to users of the equipment.

-See: Replacement Parts • Disconnect telephone wiring at the demarcation block and ring detect relay power at the breaker to avoid shock hazard. • Loosen the four captive screws in the faceplate and detach the faceplate from the base. • If the telephone is wall mounted, temporarily hang the faceplate to the right side of the base using two of the faceplate screws.
-Be careful not to lose the "O" ring screw retainers.
-See: Figure 5 - Temporary Mounting for Wiring Perform the necessary repairs or adjustments.
-Carefully replace the front plate and install all four screws.
-Reconnect telephone and ring detect relay wiring.
-Handset Replacement Disconnect the handset wiring from the terminal block. • If the phone is equipped with an armored cord handset, remove the anchor screw from the armored cord lanyard.
-Loosen the handset cable gland and pull out the cord.
-Install the new replacement handset and tighten the gland.
-Rewire the handset cord to the terminal block.
-Magnetic Reed Hook Switch Replacement Unplug the Hook Switch Connector.
-See: Figure 6 - Remove the screw that secures the nylon retainer.
-Replacing Hook Switch
+- Disconnect telephone wiring at the demarcation block and ring detect relay power at the breaker to avoid shock and explosion hazard. - Loosen the four captive screws in the faceplate and detach the faceplate from the base. - Perform the necessary repairs or adjustments. - Carefully replace the front plate and install all four screws. - Reconnect telephone and ring detect relay wiring.

-• Replace the hook switch core with new one and re-secure/connect.

-Figure 6 - Replacing Hook Switch
+Hands-free Speaker Phone Voice Switching Adjustment

+- Locate the Voice Path Switching potentiometer. - Adjust the potentiometer clockwise to increase the receive sensitivity. - Adjust the potentiometer counter-clockwise to increase the transmit sensitivity.

+Handset Replacement

+- Disconnect the handset wiring from the terminal block. - If the phone is equipped with an armored cord handset, remove the anchor screw from the armored cord lanyard. - Loosen the handset cable gland and pull out the cord. - Install the new replacement and tighten the gland. - Rewire the replacement cord to the terminal block.

+Headset Replacement

+- Disconnect the headset wiring from the terminal block. - Loosen the cable gland and pull out the cord. - Install the new replacement and tighten the gland. - Rewire the replacement cord to the terminal block.